 Let’s get into clinical trials of humans using Biocidin.
 They have lots of different formulas.

-The capsule version is very equivalent to the liquid.
+The capsule version is equivalent to the liquid.
 They’re red-looking, and one capsule equals five drops.

 A lot of doctors have been recommending this more and more as the preferred formulation.
-It’s important to understand how these different formulations impact your child potentially.
+It’s important to understand how these different formulations potentially impact your child.

 The liposomal targets the bloodstream and the lymphatic system.
 It might target the intracellular as well.
 This is the most potent formula in the sense that it’s gonna penetrate into the body further than any of the other formulations.

-Now you might be thinking, is this going to kill the good bacteria in the gut?
-The company has done before and after gut microbiota testing.
+The company has done before-and-after gut microbiota testing.
 They don’t see any decrease in beneficial bacteria from using Biocidin.
 They have seen an increase in akkermansia, a strain of bacteria that strengthens the gut lining and helps prevent inflammation due to a leaky gut.

 - Candida,